Hitachi: Hitachi Rail

-Hitachi built its first steam locomotive in 1920, and has since evolved into a company that builds almost everything related to rail transport; rolling stock, traction systems, power transmission systems, signalling systems, programmed traffic control systems and seat reservation systems.
+Hitachi built its first steam locomotive in 1920 and has since evolved into a company that builds almost everything related to rail transport; rolling stock, traction systems, power transmission systems, signaling systems, programmed traffic control systems, and seat reservation systems.

-Hitachi's rail division has two hubs in Japan, Mito in Ibaraki and Kasado in Kudamatsu, Yamaguchi.
+Hitachi's rail division has two hubs in Japan; Mito in Ibaraki and Kasado in Kudamatsu, Yamaguchi.
 The international rail business, branded as Hitachi Rail, is headquartered in London, England, with its main European factory located in Newton Aycliffe, County Durham.
 Since Hitachi Rail Italy was established following the acquisition of AnsaldoBreda S.p.A., Hitachi has a design and production hub in Pistoia, Italy.